philwade/resume/resume.md

 - Worked with junior developers, both hands on and through code review to properly build client sites

 ### Nerve, UX/UI Frontend Developer (November 2015-March 2016)
-- Worked on an angular UI for a complex media search engine
+- Worked on an angular UI for a complex media search engine using the flux architecture
-- Worked on a video annotation tool based on angular and the flux architecture
+- Helped build a video annotation tool based on angular
 - Maintained an existing PHP API, increasing test coverage and adding new functionality

 ### Harris Local Government, Web Developer/Technical Lead (October 2014-November 2015)